Name: Chris Apollo Lynn

 - Wooden Vases by Brian David Johnson Craftworks

-- All of the art in the living room came from artists who currently live or have lived in Austin.
-A lot of the art in my house was purchased at Austin Art Garage
+- All of the art in the living room came from artists who currently live or have lived in

 - Planters were made from old things found at Room Service Vintage